hdShang/arxiv-daily/docs/cs-CV/2025-09-04/papers/250907996v3-3d-and-4d-world-modeling-a-survey.md

 ---
 layout: default
-title: 3D and 4D World Modeling: A Survey
+title: "3D and 4D World Modeling: A Survey"
 ---

 # 3D and 4D World Modeling: A Survey